Quarrel - (2016)

 for soprano and piano

-Let us quarrel for
+Let us quarrel for these reasons:

 You detest the salt which seasons

 My speech . . . and all my lights go out

 I love Shelley . . . you love Keats